spotify/ffwd-ruby/README.md

-# ffwd
+# Spotify FastForward &#9193;

-A highly flexible, multi-protocol events and metrics ffwder capable of merging and decorating events and metrics from a number of sources and multiplexing them to number of event and metric consumers.
+A highly flexible, multi-protocol events and metrics forwarder capable of merging and decorating events and metrics from a number of sources and multiplexing them to number of event and metric consumers.